C$ 356 Find Cheap Flights from Vancouver to Europe – Compare and Save

 • For a convenient and stress-free start to your early morning flight from Vancouver International Airport (YVR), consider staying at the Fairmont Vancouver Airport, a prestigious AAA/CAA 4-diamond hotel.
 Located conveniently above the U.S. Departures and International Arrivals area, this hotel offers the perfect solution to avoid the hassle of an early morning commute to the airport.

-Top 5 airlines serving from Vancouver to Europe
+Reviews of the top 5 airlines flying from Vancouver to Europe

 Need help choosing which airline to fly with from Vancouver to Europe?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.